gaobaoding/gaobaoding.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Few-shot learning
+  - Few-shot learning, meta-learning, self-supervised learning
   - Robotic vision & manipulation
+  - 3D Vision
-  - Self-supervised learning
+  - Scene Understanding

 # Education to show in About widget
 education: